 The best time to visit Etosha is from April to September as the temperature is tolerably cool, especially at night.
 From May to September the increasingly thirsty animals gather at waterholes, making it the best time to go to Etosha for game viewing.
 Summer is best time to travel to Etosha for bird watching as migratory birds (both intra-African and Palaearctic) flock into the park's many habitats after the summer rains.

-Call us on to start planning your vacation to Onguma The Fort or take a look at our itineraries to Etosha
+To start planning your vacation to Onguma The Fort

 The Fort overlooks the sparseness of the Etosha Pans and is unlike any other lodge in Namibia.